 Average Cryptocurrency Donation vs. Average Online Cash Donation

 Charitable Donations of Individual Cryptocurrencies

-The Giving Block’s widget added support for dozens of cryptocurrencies in 2021.
+The Giving Block’s Donation Form added support for dozens of cryptocurrencies in 2021.
 By the year’s end, The Giving Block supported cryptocurrency donations in more than 70 assets, from Bitcoin to Shiba Inu.
 For donors, these additional giving options helped remove financial barriers that would have otherwise prevented them from making charitable donations.